vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/104/09_ye_pAkashaMsaM.md

 As Renou points out, ví √hṛ probably refers to distortion of ritual speech.

-Since pāka-śaṃsá- is a thing, not a person, the parallel bhadrám in b should also likewise be a thing (so Geldner, Whitney, Lommel, Brown), not, as the publ. tr. (“an auspicious one”) has it, a person.
-I would thus take the form as a neut. acc. sg., not a masc. and slightly emend the publ. tr. to “something auspicious.”
+Since pāka-śaṃsá- is a thing, not a person, the parallel bhadrám in b should also likewise be a thing (so Geldner, Whitney, Lommel, Brown), not, as the published translation (“an auspicious one”) has it, a person.
+I would thus take the form as a neut. acc. sg., not a masc. and slightly emend the published translation to “something auspicious.”
 This something is probably also connected with ritual performance.